Narcissistic leadership: Narcissism and groups

-Michael Maccoby stated that "psychoanalysts don't usually get close enough to [narcissistic leaders], especially in the workplace, to write about them."
+Michael Maccoby stated that "psychoanalysts don't usually get close enough to narcissistic leaders, especially in the workplace, to write about them."

-Gender

-Women CEOs with narcissistic personalities are more likely than high-risk taking male narcissists to stabilize an organization, follow regulations, and implement them.

 Corporate narcissism

 According to Alan Downs, corporate narcissism occurs when a narcissist becomes the chief executive officer (CEO) or other leadership roles within the senior management team and gathers an adequate mix of codependents around him (or her) to support the narcissistic behavior.
 Narcissists profess company loyalty but are only really committed to their own agendas, thus organizational decisions are founded on the narcissist's own interests rather than the interests of the organization as a whole, the various stakeholders, or the society in which the organization operates.
 As a result, "a certain kind of charismatic leader can run a financially successful company on thoroughly unhealthy principles for a time.
-But ... the chickens always come home to roost".

 Neville Symington has suggested that "one of the ways of differentiating a good-enough organisation from one that is pathological is through its ability to exclude narcissistic characters from key posts."